eelstork/l3-lang/README.md

 ## Execution model

 In L3, a session is assumed.
 Within the session several L3 programs are scheduled for execution.
-Absent resource shortages, programs run at every tick, unless a program has requested to yield for a number of frames or a specific duration, or until an external agent (often an underlying effector) pings the L3 program.
+Absent resource shortages, programs run at every tick, unless a program has requested yielding until a condition (duration, number of frames, event, ping) is fulfilled.

-Often, L3 programs are used for planning purposes.
-They drive low level effectors and run at or much below 10 Hz.
+When used as planners, L3 programs driving low level effectors run at or below 10 Hz; in such cases a scheduler may postpone execution.

 By default, recording captures every operation at every frame, along with evaluation results.
-Records may be RLE compressed; costly re-evaluations may be avoided through memoization.
+Execution records consist in detailed call stacks, and may be RLE compressed; costly re-evaluations may be avoided through memoization.

+Records may be persisted both between ticks and between sessions.
+Persisted records may include a mix of references and *sedimented* data representing unreachable objects; *sedimentation* is the process of producing an archival friendly description of an object.
+Although sedimented objects may have structure, and it may be possible to reconstruct sedimented objects, sedimentation does not equate persistence, and is not a serialization/deserialization mechanism.

 In some embodiments ('persistent runtime'), L3 runtimes may use files (in lieu of dynamic memory) to store state.

+L3 programs usually follow the tick or 'main schedule'; in some cases, mixed schedule execution is allowed; as a typical example, planning agents "tick", yet include in-tree, out-of-flow, asynchronous decorators handling apperception.

 ## Structure; labels, attributes and decorators; access

 An L3 program consists in a hierarchy of nodes; nodes in the L3 hierarchy may be annotated with labels and decorators.

 A label identifies a site in the L3 program, allowing site binding.
-Site binding may be used to associate persistent or semi-persistent data to specific program locations, and is also useful to access prior evaluation results.
+Site binding may be used to associate persistent or semi-persistent data to specific program locations, access prior evaluation results, dynamically modifying regions in the L3 program.

-Both internal and external decorators and attributes may be defined.
-External decorators and attributes are visible from L3, but do not have a meaning from a language point of view.
-Whereas internal decorators serve a language specific purpose, such as implementing guard conditions.
+Internal and external decorators and attributes may be defined.
+Ordinarily an L3 program may access external decorators and attributes, however they do not have a meaning from a language point of view; whereas internal decorators implementing guard conditions and other features.

-In general, please assume that L3 supports fairly standard access modifiers (such as public, or private).
-Access control may be used to scope label, attribute and decorator visibility.
+Access restrictions affect labeled nodes, and may affect attributes; assume L3 supports standard access modifiers (such as public, or private).

 ## Units and modules